kuiper2000/tropical-dynamics/_sources/Variability/QBO.md

 In addition, when $\int_0^{2\pi} uw$ is positive through a critical level (i.e., keeps transporting mechanical energy upward), it implies that $uw$ term must change signs above and below the critical level, which breaks the assumption of $\rho_0 \int_0^{2\pi} uw dx =\text{const}$.

-To solve the problem, all of the momentum _must_ be deposited at the critical level. i.e.,
+To solve the problem, all of the momentum _must_ be absorbed at the critical level.
+Booker and Bretherton (1967) provide a useful formula...

 ```{math}
 :label: QBO_mechanical_energy_zonal_mean3